-Kung Pao Chicken Spaghetti is deliciously spicy and sweet, a fan favorite and all time best seller from California Pizza Kitchen that you can make at home.
+Kung Pao Chicken Spaghetti is deliciously spicy and sweet, a favorite and best seller at California Pizza Kitchen that you can make at home.

 Kung Pao Chicken Spaghetti from California Pizza Kitchen is my go to every time we go there for dinner (this is pretty often you guys, it is just down the street!).